thruthesky/fireflutter/README.md

 # [Developers](doc/DEVELOPER.md#developer)

 You can go to [Developer.md](/doc/DEVELOPER.md).
 This section gives a tips and detailed instruction on how to use the FireFlutter completely.

+# Things to improve

+- The follower's UIDs of A are saved in `followers` field of the all posts created by A.
+  - If A has many followers like 10,000 followers, the size of the post document becomes very big.
+Saving posts in RTDB won't solve this issue since you cannot get posts that you're following.
+RTDB does not support for this search.